mbirnhak/Mini-SIEM/README.md

 - Represents raw log data collected from different sources, such as web servers, firewalls, and system event logs.
 Each log file is parsed and stored for further analysis

 3. **Log Events**:
 - Represents individual log entries extracted from log files.
 Each event includes details such as timestamp, source, severity level, message content, and associated metadata.
-- Information stored:
-    - timestamp
-    - log_source
-    - source_device
-    - destination_device
-    - action
-    - severity
-    - message
-    - parsed_data
-    - associated_alert_id

 4. **Event Categories**:
 - Defines classifications for log events, such as authentication attempts, network activity, or security alerts.
 Categorizing events helps users filter and analyze logs more efficiently.